showSidebars ==

 Key Information:

-• Entry to the venue is only allowed with a valid QR code.
+• Entry to the venue is strictly by valid QR code; guests without one will be denied entry.

 Additional Guests: